If you’re a committed collector of guitar gear, you’ve probably heard of the National AssociationRead more

 The Rolling Stones’ lineup with guitarists is very flexiblesince two of their members, Keith Richards and Ronnie Wood, plays rhythm, lead, and bass guitar, while their lead vocalist, Mick Jagger only plays the rhythm guitar.

 These are the guitarists that you might end up being a fan of after going to one of their shows.
-You can either learn from them or make them your source of motivation knowing that you can be as good as them.
+You can either learn from them, learn from other guitar magazines or make them your source of motivation knowing that you can be as good as them.